nick-mathison/dxi-mcp-server/README.md

 - **Security and reliability**: API client includes retry logic, exponential backoff, and SSL configuration.
 - **Flexible configuration**: Environment-based setup with validation.
 - **Cross-platform support**: Startup scripts for Windows, macOS, and Linux.
-- **Structured logging**: Application and session logging with telemetry tracking
+- **Structured logging**: Application and session logging with telemetry tracking.
 - **Telemetry (Optional)**: Usage analytics are disabled by default and require user consent.